 As of May 9, many retailers reopened in Blowing Rock, as Phase 1 of the NC reopening plan began.
 As we continue into Phase 2, they will still be required to limit capacity to ensure proper social distancing.
 Even if you aren’t visiting, you can still support your favorite shops and services!
 Click below to see those offering online shopping and/or gift cards.

-For the current combined list of essential business shop hours, plus closures, follow this link:
+For the current combined list of local business shop hours, plus closures, follow this link:

 Giving and Receiving Help

-The Blowing Rock Chamber of Commerce has compiled a list of resources for local businesses.
+The Blowing Rock Chamber of Commerce has compiled a list of resources for all types of local businesses.

 Click here for small business financing and crisis relief information.

-A few positive cases of COVID-19 have been identified in Watauga County and the individuals are under quarantine; for the most up-to-date local developments, see the Appalachian District Health Department website.
+Some positive cases of COVID-19 have been identified in the local area; the individuals are under quarantine.
+For the most up-to-date local developments, see the Appalachian District Health Department website.
 If you have questions about COVID-19 and best practices for protecting yourself, visit CDC.gov.

 It’s important to follow guidance from the CDC , as well as recommendations from the NC Division of Health & Human Services.
+Social distancing is important, even if you don’t feel sick.
+If you do feel unwell, stay at home and monitor your symptoms.
 Special precautions are needed for high-risk individuals, which includes adults over 60 and people with underlying health conditions.

 Getting in Touch

-Blowing Rock Town Hall offices and the Visitor Information Center are currently closed to the public, but both offices continue to answer questions and work by phone, email, social media, and websites.
+Blowing Rock Town Hall offices and the Visitor Information Center are currently closed to the public, but both offices continue to answer questions and work by phone, email, social media, a